 One of the conditions is to work for the airlines for a long term contract after the student pilot graduates from the flight school.

-Meaning the airline will fund your flight training, however, after your graduation from the flight school, the airline will give you a job contract perhaps for 5 years.
+Meaning the airline will fund your flight training.
+However, after you graduate from the flight school, the airline will give you a job contract, perhaps for five years.

 Having a pilot job immediately after you graduate may sound appealing.